mirrexagon/commboard/README.md

 - Any cards without the selected category are hidden.
 - Cards can be dragged between columns, which will change their

 Cards can have multiple tags with the same category and different values.
 This will make a card show in two different columns when cards are grouped by that category.
 They are the same card, so updates to one will be reflected in the other.

-However, dragging an instance of a multiply-columned card to a differen column will only modify the tag corresponding to the .
-A multiply-columned card instance cannot be dragged into
+However, dragging an instance of a multiply-columned card to a differen column will only modify the tag corresponding to the column it was dragged from.
+A multiply-columned card instance cannot be dragged into a column that another instance is occupying.